Pasar al contenido principal

 Ms Hanying LI

-Hanying has over 25 years’ experience in sustainable development at the national, regional and international level.
+Hanying has nearly 30 years’ experience in sustainable development at the national, regional and international level.
 She has worked with State Environmental Protection Administration of China (the former Ministry of Environment and Ecology), China Environmental Protection Foundation, National People’s Congress, P. R. China, and two important international organizations on nature conservation - IUCN and World Wildlife Fund (WWF).

 Hanying’s work covers a variety of topics, especially nature conservation, environmental protection, climate change, gender balance, poverty alleviation, green finance and etc. She is interested in nature-based integrated solutions for global challenges.

-In recent years, Hanying has been dedicated to promote nature education in East Asia in her capacity as Regional Vice Chair of IUCN CEC (2016-2020), through membership recruitment and collaborative activities with various partners.
+In recent years, Hanying has been dedicated to promote nature education in East Asia in her capacity as Regional Vice Chair of IUCN CEC (2016-2025), through membership recruitment and collaborative activities with various partners.
+During this time, Youth engagement and Intergenerational diallage - one of the four priority areas - was greatly enhanced in East Asia.

 Hanying holds an M.S. degree in Organizational Management from the School for International Training Institute, Vermont, U.S.A., and a B.L. degree in International Political Sciences from Peking University, China.